National Reading Panel: Vocabulary and Comprehension Strategy Instruction

 Comprehension instruction includes several factors including vocabulary instruction which is a key to learning the connection between oral speaking, reading and writing, and comprehension.
 The NRP concluded that a variety of vocabulary instruction methods can be effective, although it was unable to recommend any single method.
 However, it suggested that vocabulary instruction should be both direct and indirect, and include repetition, exposures in different media, and rich contexts.

 It was also evident that teaching students how to think about the ideas in text can improve reading comprehension.
 Particularly powerful in this regard were teaching students to summarize the information that they had read, or having them ask (and answer) questions about the ideas.
 Additionally, it was also beneficial to guide students to do the following, a) monitor their comprehension, essentially paying attention to whether they were understanding during reading and taking some kind of action if they were not, b) use their prior knowledge, c) visualize the information described in text, or d) think about the structure of a text through story mapping.

 The NRP suggested there is a need for greater emphasis in teacher education on the teaching of reading comprehension.

 Computer Technology and Reading Instruction

 Of the hundreds of studies including computer technology, only 5% met the standards of the NRP so they concluded that more research is required before they can make any recommendations.

+Critiques and responses

+On January 8, 2020, a review was published questioning the evidence used to support the effectiveness of systematic phonics, including the evidence in the National Reading Panel.
+The author of the analysis says they are not suggesting that "grapheme-phoneme correspondences" is unimportant, only that there is "little or no empirical evidence that systematic phonics leads to better reading outcomes".

+In August of 2017, Timothy Shanahan (a member of the panel) says there is still reason to accept the conclusions of the NRP, saying: "It is still a good idea to explicitly teach kids to hear the sounds within words (phonemic awareness), to decode (phonics), to read text aloud accurately, with appropriate speed, and with expression (fluency), to know the meanings of words, and to use reading strategies when reading text in order to understand it better (reading comprehension)".

+In 2008, the National Council of teachers of English published a guide that teachers can use to apply the findings of the NRP.

+In 2003, Timothy Shanahan (a member of the panel) wrote an article entitled Research-based reading instruction: Myths about the National Reading Panel report in which he discusses 10 myths about the NRP.